ropensci/rfema/README.md

 ## Installation

-Right now, the best way to install and use the `rfema` package is by installing directly from GitHub using `remotes::install_github("dylan-turner25/rfema")`.
-The FEMA API does not require an API key, meaning no further steps need be taken to start using the package.
+Right now, the best way to install and use the `rfema` package is by installing directly from rOpenSci using `install.packages("rfema", repos = "https://ropensci.r-universe.dev")`.
+The FEMA API does not require and API key, meaning no further setup steps need be taken to start using the package

 ## Usage